AdobeDocs/express-add-ons-docs/src/pages/references/addonsdk/app-document.md

 | ------------- | -------------| -----------:  |
 | `title`       | `string`     | The page title of the rendition |
 | `metadata`    | [`PageMetadata`](#pagemetadata) | Page metadata |

+** See the [FAQs](../../guides/faq.md#what-are-the-supported-mime-typesfile-formats-for-exported-content) for the file formats and mime types supported for exported content.

 <InlineAlert slots="text" variant="info"/>